nkarl/learn.algorithms/study/archive/monotonic-stack/note.md

 2. In the following rounds of iteration, we just need to find $s_i$.
 	1. if $n < s_k$ we return immediately, because $n$ is our $s_i$.
-	2. otherwise, we continue until we exhaust the iteration.
+	2. otherwise, we continue until we exhaust all iterations.
 Then, we conclude that no such triplet exists.
 ```python
 for n in nums[::-1]:
 	if n < sk: # we check for candidate si here